f5devcentral/f5-velos-training/docs/velos_inside_the_tenant.rst

   :align: center
   :scale: 70%

 These are the VLANs as they appear in the F5OS platform layer.
-Notice that the tenant does not see all VLAN’s, only the ones that are assigned to it by the administrator:
+Notice that the tenant does not see all VLANs, only the ones that are assigned to it by the administrator:

 .. image:: images/velos_inside_the_tenant/image2.png
   :align: center